 Read the Evaluation Report here.

 "Brighton has great opportunities for creative engagement but so many of the people we work with feel excluded from these, it takes a dedicated effort to support their engagement and working with South East Dance has been a great way of doing this."

 Jo-Anne Welsh, Director, Brighton Oasis Project

 U.Dance is back and we are delighted to be able to work alongside One Dance UK to continue to offer this inspiring and enriching experience for young people.
 Not only does U.Dance offer a performance opportunity for young dancers, it also enables hundreds of young people to enjoy artist led workshops and masterclasses amongst like-minded peers who share a love for dance.

 U.Dance is a National Programme led by One Dance UK which seeks to increase the number of Youth dance performances and support those who organise them, whilst raising awareness of the wonderful events that take place right across the country.
 The framework aims to provide dance performance opportunities for every child and young person in England.

-This year’s selection showcase is presented in partnership with Penny and Jules Dance and their Brighton-based dance platform ‘HOSTED’, which takes place in partnership with Brighton & Hove High School.
-At HOSTED, we aim to uncover the latest Youth Dance talent from South East England.
+This year’s selection showcase was presented in partnership with Penny and Jules Dance and their Brighton-based dance platform ‘HOSTED’, in partnership with Brighton & Hove High School.

 Image: U. Dance 2016.
 L&S Youth Image © Paul Astley